Naming Your Business – Protect Your Brand

 Use TM, SM, or ® where appropriate and publish a Trademark Use Policy with your Terms and Conditions.
 Visit my other article for more information on the proper use of the Trademark Symbol – TM vs. ®.

 4. Get Professional Help.
 Use a licensed attorney.

-Charles Riddle at EsquireTrademarks.com has 18 years experience practicing trademark, copyright, and intellectual property law.
+Charles Riddle at EsquireTrademarks.com has 20 years experience practicing trademark, copyright, and intellectual property law.
 We can answer your legal questions on the spot.
-We use our experience to guide you through the process and avoid common pitfalls.
+We use our experience to guide you through the trademark process and avoid common pitfalls.
 For more information on naming your business, see our articles on Tips for Naming Your Business, The Stylistic Approach to Naming Your Business, and 10 Strategies to Consider When Choosing a Company Name for Trademark Use.